to Interstate compact as an MSWord file)

 2. Purpose.
 The purpose of the Commission is to

-provide a mechanism for a final decision from the states concerning
+provide a mechanism for a consensus decision from the states

-what powers the states have granted to the government of the United
+concerning what powers the states have granted to the government of

-States in the United States Constitution.
-The purpose is not
+the United States in the United States Constitution.
+The

-to overthrow or supplant the government of the United States, but to
+purpose is not to overthrow or supplant the government of the United

 3. Duties.
 The Commission shall render decisions

-about the nature and scope of power authorized to the government of
+about the nature and scope of power delegated to the government of

 the United States by the states in the United States Constitution.